Are My Emails Going to Spam? Here's What to Watch Out For

 Table of Contents

-If you’re an email marketer, you’re probably worried about your well-crafted emails ending up in a spam folder.
+If you’re an email marketer, you’re probably worried about your well-crafted emails going to the spam folder.
 If so, you’re not alone.
 A big part of the job is finding out how to land in the inbox.

 Unfortunately, inbox placement isn’t something you can see clearly.
 This information is not available, and you can’t know automatically whether or not you landed in the spam folder, and asking your recipients remains the only way to really know for sure.
-In any case, there are many things you can do to avoid ending up in spam!
+In any case, there are many things you can do to stop your emails from going to spam!

 There are several reasons why your emails might be going to spam.
-In this article, we'll discuss some of the most common indicators and provide tips on what you can try to avoid the dreaded spam folder..
+In this article, we'll discuss some of the most common indicators and provide tips on how to make sure your email doesn't go to the dreaded spam folder.

-Common indicators that your emails have landed in spam
+Common indicators that your emails are going to spam

 Open rates—are your emails being opened by recipients?